Rajpratik71/volatility-wiki/Command-Reference23.md

 ## moddump

 To extract a kernel driver to a file, use the moddump command.
 Supply the output directory with -D or --dump-dir=DIR.
-Without any additional parameters, all drivers identified by [modlist](Command-Reference23#modlist) will be dumped.
+Without any additional parameters, all drivers identified by [modlist](Command Reference#modlist) will be dumped.
 If you want a specific driver, supply a regular expression of the driver's name with --regex=REGEX or the module's base address with --base=BASE.

 For more information, see BDG's [Plugin Post: Moddump](http://moyix.blogspot.com/2008/10/plugin-post-moddump.html).

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 moddump -D drivers/
-    Volatile Systems Volatility Framework 2.3_alpha
+    Volatility Foundation Volatility Framework 2.3_alpha
     Module Base        Module Name          Result
     ------------------ -------------------- ------
     0xfffff8000261a000 ntoskrnl.exe         OK: driver.fffff8000261a000.sys